Get to Know Community Cook Jennifer Gilbert

 (Find the best U-pick farm in every state.)

-JG: Being a Volunteer Field Editor has given me the opportunity to try recipes that I normally wouldn’t think to make myself.
+JG: Being a Community Cook has given me the opportunity to try recipes that I normally wouldn’t think to make myself.
 One of my favorite recipes I’ve reviewed is Sherry Mote’s Cherry Cobbler Smoothies.
 It has ingredients that I love, but never would have thought to put together in a recipe.
 I also enjoy reading the stories behind the recipes.
 Learning things like where the recipe originated and what makes it so special to the author is just as interesting to me as the recipe itself.

 TOH: What kitchen appliance is indispensable for you and why?